 Pennsylvania to Washington Moving Guide

 Planning a 2,596 mile interstate move from Pennsylvania to Washington?
 This moving guide will help you compare living in Pennsylvania vs Washington across 7 important categories.
-Compare the pros & cons (like harsh winters vs mild climate), food & health (like Philly Cheesesteak vs Salmon), real estate & housing (colonial, farmhouse vs craftsman, contemporary), weather & wardrobe, cost of living & taxes (it's more expensive in Washington), politics & religion, and education.
+Compare the pros & cons (like state income tax vs no income tax), food & health (like Philly Cheesesteak vs Salmon), real estate & housing (colonial, farmhouse vs craftsman, contemporary), weather & wardrobe, cost of living & taxes (it's more expensive in Washington), politics & religion, and education.

 Key Takeaways: